radiantone/pyfi-private/diary.md

 TODO:

+- Port's are types of processors that forward messages to other ports
+  - Port's are allocated to CPUs same as processors as they are a bottleneck between flows
+  - and thus should be scalable as well

 - Change History and JSON View checkboxes to toggle group
 - Download output history
 - Insert functions at front of list